jpsemgrep/ContributorsCounter/README.md

 # Semgrep Contributors Counter

-A beautiful, modern web application for counting unique contributors across GitHub and GitLab organizations.
-Built with React, Material-UI, and Vite.
+A beautiful, modern web application for counting unique contributors across GitHub and GitLab organizations. **This app is distributed exclusively as a self-contained Docker container for local use.**

 ## Features